Last month Capital One launched an exciting new benefit for a few of their miles-earning cards, including:

 Capital One’s new miles transfer option

-It’s now possible to transfer miles from the above cards, including the Capital One Venture Card, to over a dozen airline frequent flyer programs at a ratio of up to 2:1.5.
+It’s now possible to transfer points from the above cards, including the Capital One Venture Card, to over a dozen airline and hotel frequent flyer programs at a ratio of up to 2:1.5.

-That means for every purchase you make on the Venture® Rewards or Spark® Miles cards, you’re earning up to 1.5 airline miles per dollar spent.
+That means for every purchase you make on the Venture® Rewards or Spark® Miles cards, you’re earning up to 1.5 points per dollar spent.
 Here are the current partners:

 The good news is that Capital One isn’t taking anything away.
 Cardmembers can continue to use the popular Purchase Eraser feature (or book through the Capital One portal) to redeem Venture miles for one cent each towards the cost of travel.

-So in this post I wanted to provide some examples of when it’s a great value to redeem Capital One miles by transferring them to an airline program.
+So in this post I wanted to provide some examples of when it’s a great value to redeem Capital One miles by transferring them to an airline or hotel program.

 When you should and shouldn’t transfer Venture miles

-Every situation will vary, but I wanted to provide some general suggestions on when you should and shouldn’t consider transferring Venture miles to an airline program.
+Every situation will vary, but I wanted to provide some general suggestions on when you should and shouldn’t consider transferring Venture miles to an loyalty program.

 You should consider transferring Venture miles to an airline frequent flyer program if: